kasper-piskorski/docs/pages/documentation/4-graql/match-queries.md

 last_updated: August 11, 2016
 tags: [graql]
 summary: "Graql Match Queries"
-sidebar: home_sidebar
+sidebar: documentation_sidebar
-permalink: graql/match-queries.html
+permalink: /documentation/graql/match-queries.html
-folder: graql
+folder: documentation
 ---

 A match query will search the graph for any subgraphs that match the given